Volunteer Handbook

 Dismissal and Termination

-Volunteers can be terminated at any time by the Executive Director.
+Volunteers can be terminated at any time by The Board of Directors.
 Possible grounds for dismissal include: violation of policy, misconduct, insubordination, absenteeism, theft, misuse of agency property, or unsatisfactory performance.
 Corrective action will be taken to maintain quality volunteer

 Confidential Information